leta199/Guess-Again/README.md

 # Guess Again
 Using basic python functionality to create a basic games called "Guess Again".
 In this made up game, 3 random  numbers will be selected from a list from 1 to 10.
 We will then get the average of those numbers.
 Once we have this average we allow the program (player2) to "guess" 3 numbers and the end user (player1) to do so as well: Points will be given out as follows:

-2 points - guessing the average perfectly.
+2 points - guessing the random average perfectly.
 1 point - guessing within 1.5 of the random average.
 0.5 points - guessing within 2.5 of the average nd outside 1.5 of the random average.
 0 points - guessing outside 2.5 of the average.